Scientists develop a compact and robust optical sensor that can convert light to digital signals for use in flexible electronics.

 Over the years, there has been marked progress in research on photosensors.
 Scientists have endeavored to develop sensors that can detect a high dynamic range of lights and are easy to manufacture and energy efficient.
 Most light sensors used in cost-effective consumer products are energy efficient but are susceptible to noise—unwanted light information— in the external environment, which adversely affects their performance.
 To tackle this issue, products have been designed using light-to-frequency conversion circuits (LFCs), which show better signal to noise ratio.
 However, most LFCs are made of silicon-based photodetectors that can limit the range of light detection.
 Also, use of LFCs leads to chip area wastage, which becomes a problem when designing multi-functional electronic circuits for compact devices.

 Now a team of researchers from Incheon National University, South Korea, led by Prof. Sung Hun Jin, has demonstrated a highly efficient system of photodetectors that can overcome the limitations of conventional LFCs.
-In their study, which was made available online on 10 June 2021 and subsequently published in volume 17, issue 26 of the journal Small, they report developing complimentary photosensitive inverters with p-type single walled carbon nanotubes (SWNT) and n-type amorphous indium-gallium-zinc-oxide (a-IGZO/SWNT) thin film transistors.
+In their study, which was made available, they report developing complimentary photosensitive inverters with p-type single walled carbon nanotubes (SWNT) and n-type amorphous indium-gallium-zinc-oxide (a-IGZO/SWNT) thin film transistors.
 Prof Jin explains “Our photodetector applies a different approach with regard to the light-to-frequency conversion.
 We have used components that are light dependent and not voltage dependent, unlike conventional LFCs.”

 The new design architecture allowed the team to design LFC with superior chip area efficiency and compact form factor, making it suitable for use in flexible electronic devices.
 Experiments conducted using the photosensor system indicated excellent optical properties, including high tunability and responsiveness over a broad range of light.
 The LFC also showed possibility of large area scalability and easy integration into state-of-the-art silicon wafer-based chips.